List of U.S. Federal Employment and Labor Laws

 What the Law Says About Wages, Work Safety, Discrimination, and More

-The Employee Retirement Income Security Act (ERISA) oversees employer's pension plans and the necessary fiduciary, disclosure and reporting requirements.
-ERISA doesn’t apply to all private employers, and doesn’t require companies to offer plans to workers, but it does set standards for plans, should employers choose to offer them.
+The Employee Retirement Income Security Act (ERISA) oversees employers' pension plans and the required fiduciary, disclosure, and reporting requirements.
+ERISA doesn’t apply to all private employers and doesn’t require companies to offer plans to workers, but it does set standards for plans, should employers choose to offer them.

 List of U.S. Employment Laws and Resources

 The United States has hundreds of federal employment and labor laws that affect employers and employees.
 Here is a list of resources for some of the most important U.S. labor laws.

 Compensatory Time: These are laws regulating paid time off in lieu of overtime pay for extra hours worked.